ksivamuthu/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Java/index.md

 - [__#1595__](https://github.com/couchbase/couchbase-lite-java-core/issues/1595) Database error with peer-2-peer-sanity test
 - [__#1597__](https://github.com/couchbase/couchbase-lite-java-core/issues/1597) P2P - ForestDB Error: forceInsert()
 - [__#1599__](https://github.com/couchbase/couchbase-lite-java-core/issues/1599) Updates not propagating to SQLite Client

-__Deprecation notices__

-The following features are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- ForestDB

-The following platforms are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- Android API Level < 16

 ## Where to get it